-Mini-Cases (Individual)
+Problem Sets (Individual)

 There will be two written individual assignments.
-In each of these, you will be assigned a mini-case that will contain a network dataset, and a narrative introducing a business problem pertaining to the assigned data.
-You will be expected to solve the case using the tools introduced in class, and write up your solution in a(n at most) three-page paper.
+In each of these, you will be assigned one or more mini-cases that will each contain a network dataset, and a narrative introducing a business problem pertaining to the assigned data, and some exercises for you to solve.
+You will be expected to solve the problems using the tools introduced in class, and write up your solution in a(n at most) three-page paper.
 Remember to observe the typical standards when preparing the document: size 12 Times New Roman font, double line spacing or less, etc. The page limit is strictly enforced and excludes tables, figures, and possible references.
+Where applicable, you will also be expected to submit your analysis files via Moodle.
+Late submission of the report is penalized at the rate of 2% of the average class score per day, while failing to submit your solutions will result in a score of 0 on the corresponding problem set assignment.